-From 1 March 2022, transfers from a pension preservation fund or provident preservation fund to another pension preservation fund or provident preservation fund, or a retirement annuity fund.
+From 1 March 2024 transfers from a pension fund or provident fund into another pension fund or provident fund that is subject to an involuntary transfer will also qualify as a deduction.

 Exemption of qualifying annuities

 Section 10(C)(2) allows an exemption of so much of any contributions to any fund that did not rank as a deduction against a person's income in respect of any prior year of assessment.